This article is part of a larger series on Retail Management.

 - Accuracy: ShipMonk has a 99.99% accuracy rate in fulfilling and shipping orders.

-- Customer Service: During onboarding, each account is assigned a dedicated client support representative (called your “Happiness Engineer”) who is the main point of contact throughout the business relationship.
-Support can be reached by phone or email, or through ShipMonk’s ticket-based resolution platform.
-Additional customer service facilities are located at each fulfillment center; their hours are 9 a.m. to 8 p.m.
-Monday through Friday.
+- Customer Service: During onboarding, each account is assigned a dedicated client support representative (called your “Happiness Engineer”), the main point of contact throughout the business relationship.
+Support can be reached by phone or email or through ShipMonk’s ticket-based resolution platform.
+Additional customer service facilities are located at each fulfillment center; their hours are 9 a.m. to 8 p.m., Monday through Friday.

-- Transparency: ShipMonk’s dashboard provides some level of insight into where your orders are within the fulfillment process, but the functionality isn’t nearly as developed or in-depth as that of Red Stag.
+- Order Processing Transparency: ShipMonk’s dashboard provides some level of insight into where your orders are within the fulfillment process, but the functionality isn’t nearly as developed or in-depth as that of Red Stag.

-Billing transparency is available from the dashboard in the Billing tab, where invoices are itemized and updated on a monthly basis.
+- Billing Transparency: Invoices are available monthly from the dashboard in the Billing tab, where charges are visible by line item.

 Not sure which fulfillment company is best for you?
 Read our guide to the best order fulfillment services.